plabradorjr/surgi_app_rails/README.md

 # Purpose

 ## Problem Overview
-This app is built for new operating room nurses and surgical techs (orientees and travelers) working at my current job.
-Within our Operating Room department, there are millions worth of medical supplies and equipments stored in multiple different shelves, rooms, and building floor-levels.
-None of the storage areas are exactly identical in layouts.
+Put yourself in the shoes of newly hired surgical tech or intra-op registered nurse.
+This app is built for you.
+Within my current job as an OR nurse, there are millions worth of medical supplies and equipments stored in multiple scattered places.
+None of our storage areas are exactly identical in layouts.
 For newer staffs, it becomes very easy to get lost trying to find equipments.

-Instead of focusing on patient care or other medical related tasks, we continually lose time trying to find simple items.
-There are no documentations to where the supplies are located.
+Rather than focusing on patient care or other medical related tasks, we continually lose time trying to find simple items.
+There are no electronic documentations for supplies and its locations.
 It's a simple problem that can be solved with a ruthlessly minimalistic CMS.
 Our department will always have new hires that can benefit from a search engine and database to effectively find a specific item.

 ## Goal
-The goal is to help nurses and surgical techs grow, regardless of experience level .
+The goal is to help nurses and surgical techs grow, regardless of experience level.
 The more we contribute and organize our information, the better off we'll be.
 More data is not always better, what we are really looking for is forward-motion.

 > “Train people well enough so they can leave, treat them well enough, so they don't want to”. — Richard Branson